p-bakker/rhino/docs/_docs/serialization.md

 `FileOutputStream fos = new FileOutputStream(filename);``ScriptableOutputStream out = new ScriptableOutputStream(fos, scope);``out.writeObject(obj);``out.close();`
 ```

-Here filename is the file to write to, obj is the object or function to write, and scope is the top-level scope containing obj.
+Here _filename_ is the file to write to, _obj_ is the object or function to write, and _scope_ is the top-level scope containing _obj_.

 Reading the serialized object back into memory is similarly simple: